 In his estate planning practice, Mr. Kaiden helps people of all ages and circumstances deal with the issues surrounding death and incapacity.
-For starters, almost everyone (regardless of age) who either owns a home, have assets which total over $150,000, or have minor children needs to engage in basic estate planning.
+For starters, almost everyone (regardless of age) who either owns a home, have assets which total over $166,250, or have minor children needs to engage in basic estate planning.
 Failure to do so, could result in disaster for their loved ones.
-This is even more pressing when there are blended families involved, children with special needs, a family business, or total assets exceed $11,000,000.
-In all of the latter situations, it is almost guaranteed that a lack of planning will result in fights, partially (or completely) disinheriting loved ones, and an overall loss in the value of assets to be transferred.
+This is even more pressing when there are blended families involved, children with special needs, a family business, and/or total assets per person exceeding $11,580,000.
+In all of the latter situations, it is almost guaranteed that a lack of planning will result in fights, partially (or completely) disinheriting loved ones, and/or an overall loss in the value of assets to be transferred.

-In his elder law practice, the clients of Mr. Kaiden are from a more limited pool than in his estate planning practice.
-While practically everyone needs estate planning, elder law is generally for people over the age of 65, with one or more younger family members currently (or soon to be) helping in some way with mom or dads care needs.
-The focus of the elder law practice is in obtaining either or both of, Medi-Cal Benefits and/or Veterans Pension Benefits without giving up all mom and/or dads resources.
-Because of the importance of Veterans Pension Benefits, Mr. Kaiden works closely with many veterans and their spouses.
-Most veterans and their spouses are shocked to learn that there are valuable benefits available to them.
+In his elder law practice, Mr. Kaiden works with seniors and those who love them.
+While practically everyone needs estate planning, elder law is generally for people over the age of 65 who will likely need help with long term care as they age.
+The main focus of elder law is to help seniors get the best possible long term care benefits while helping them to live in the environment they want to live, through obtaining public benefits such as Medi-Cal and/or Veterans Pension Benefits to help pay for this care.
+While many are aware of Medicaid (Medi-Cal) in California, we find that most veterans and their spouses are shocked to learn that there are valuable long term care benefits available to them though the VA.
 The full breadth of elder law planning is critical to ensuring that seniors do not end up broke in their golden years and are able to age with dignity.
 It is additionally crucial to ensuring that their younger family members have the resources available to promote and advocate for their care.
-While this type of planning is almost always incredibly complex, it is oftentimes a veritable necessity for families.
+Unfortunately this type of planning is almost always incredibly complex, however it is oftentimes an outright necessity for families.

 The representative clients in Mr. Kaidens post-death legal practice - which includes trust administration, probate administration, estate and trust litigation - are spouses as well as children of a deceased love one.
 In other words, Mr. Kaiden represents anyone who has suffered the loss of a family member.
 He helps his clients get through this tumultuous time with understanding and compassion, in the easiest, fastest, and most cost effective manner.
 When fights break out, he is there to ensure a positive result and he tirelessly advocates for his clients.

-Accolades: AVVO Legal – Rated 10 out of 10 Superb for both Estate Planning and Elder Law.
+Accolades: Martindale-Hubble AV Peer Rated Preeminent Attorney, Past President of the National Academy of Elder Law Attorneys - Southern California District, and AVVO Legal - Rated 10 out of 10 Superb for both Estate Planning and Elder Law.